SteelCompendium/compendium/docs/Ancestries/Revenant.md

 *"Little late for that."*

-The dead walk among us.
+The dead [[Walk|walk]] among us.
 Some of them are happier about it than others.

-Unlike the necromantic rituals that produce wights and wraiths and zombies, revenants rise from the grave through a combination of an unjust death and a burning desire for vengeance.
+Unlike the necromantic rituals that produce [[Wight|wights]] and wraiths and [[Zombie|zombies]], revenants rise from the grave through a combination of an unjust death and a burning desire for vengeance.
 Creatures sustained on pure will, they have no need of food or water or air--and, unlike their zombified cousins, they retain all their memories and personality from life.

 These revenants are rare.
-Many are hunted by ignorant villagers who see only their dead flesh and assume the worst.
+Many are [[Hunted|hunted]] by ignorant villagers who see only their dead flesh and assume the worst.
 Those who survive the pitchfork brigade either choose a solitary life, often as a wandering soul seeking out living company yet constantly in fear of it, or they migrate to a metropolis such as Blackbottom or Capital, where lost souls gather to make a home.

 ## On Revenants